HajimeKawahara/exojax/documents/tutorials/forward_modeling.rst

     Parr, dParr, k=rt.pressure_layer(NP=NP)
     Tarr = T0*(Parr)**0.1

-A T-P profile we assume is ...
+A T-P profile we assume is like that.

 .. code:: ipython3